Italian prisoners of war in the Soviet Union: Camps, treatment and causes of death

-War criminals

-Most of the survivors were allowed to return to Italy in 1945–1946.
-In the same years, a group of Italian officers under detention were accused of war crimes and sentenced to many years of forced labour.
-After the death of Stalin the accusations proved to be false and they were released in 1954 (Reginato, 1965).

-The Italians in the Soviet Union had not acted as occupation troops, and atrocities against partisans and civilians were therefore unlikely.
-Soviets captured by the Italian Expeditionary Corps in Russia (Corpo di Spedizione Italiano in Russia, CSIR), which operated from July 1941 to June 1942, were delivered to the Germans and endured cruel treatment by the Nazis.
-After the establishment of the ARMIR, Soviet prisoners were kept in Italian custody in reasonable conditions.
-For instance, Russian POWs were fed with standard Italian Army rations (Ricchezza, 1978).

 Reasons for forgotten tragedy

 The issue of Italian prisoners of war in the Soviet Union remained a hot political topic in post-war Italy.
 It was never seriously investigated because of the Soviet authorities' unwillingness to yield information about the destiny of the tens of thousands of missing soldiers.
 Their case was used in an instrumental way by the centre-right parties which accused the Soviet Union of not returning its prisoners of war (Democrazia Cristiana manifesto, 1948), and denied as anti-communist propaganda by the left (Robotti) during the first democratic elections in Italy (1948).
 Unbiased information underpinning the size of the tragedy and an objective historical reconstruction came only after the fall of the Soviet Union (Giusti, 2003) when most public interest in Italy had already faded away.